Give a Speech!

 Tell everyone you know you are willing and available to speak.
 Understand this is not a sales pitch for your company.
 Your message must be of interest and value.
 Your introduction, which you write yourself, gives the audience your credentials.
 Your name, company, mini bio, and speech title will be advertised to their members.
 Take advantage of the networking opportunity, and you can invite guests––perhaps friends, supporters, or happy clients.

 Preparing Your Speech.
 What Do I Talk About?

 Talk about what you know.
 Your experiences.
 What you have learned from your industry that could be of interest to the audience.

 Begin by asking yourself these three questions:

 If you’re going to be addressing a particular group a few weeks from now, keep a yellow pad handy to jot down ideas and situations related to your topic and audience.
 Make a list of what you know that can benefit them, all the experiences and situations that could serve as good (or bad) examples for others, high points and low points, failures and successes.
 Every day ask yourself, “What happened of interest that may add color to my speech?”

-Keep adding those sudden and stunning bits of insight that come to you in the shower or car.
-Or maybe you said something on the subject to a friend that was particularly funny or memorable.
+Have you said something on the subject to a friend or client that was particularly funny or memorable?
 Some of these experiences may become the original stories you use to illustrate a key point in your speech.
-When you actually sit down to write, you’ll have plenty of material.
+When you sit down, outline your speech; you have plenty of material.

 How Do I Outline My Talk?

-There are two basic outlines that work well for both beginning and advanced speakers.
+There are two foolproof outlines that work well for both beginning and advanced speakers.